Bonfils-Stanton Foundation Artists Training Program Overview

 PROGRAM IMPLEMENTATION

-• The Apprentice Artist Program is a career-entry program with positions available for approximately 16 singers who have obtained or are pursuing graduate degrees, have some performing experience in school or professional productions, and are ready for secondary roles and to understudy featured and principal roles in main stage productions.
+The Apprentice Artist Program is a career-entry program with positions available for no fewer than 16 artists; additional positions may be available depending upon casting needs.
+Generally, these are singers who have obtained or are pursuing graduate degrees, have some performing experience in school or professional productions, and are ready for secondary roles and to understudy featured and principal roles in main stage productions.
+Apprentice Artists perform in ensemble/chorus (inclusive of chorus bit roles) and take on solo bit roles in up to three Main Stage productions.

-• The Studio Artist Program is intended for singers who demonstrate outstanding potential and who are seeking pre-apprentice experience.
-Positions are available for approximately 14 singers who are pursuing their education, have some performing experience in school productions, are ready for ensemble and chorus work and, in some instances, to understudy secondary and featured roles in professional productions and scene study culminating in public performances.
+The Studio Artist Program is intended for singers who demonstrate outstanding potential and who are seeking pre-Apprentice experience.
+All Studio Artists receive instruction and training on a FULL SCHOLARSHIP BASIS plus an Honorarium to contribute towards weekly living expenses.
+Positions are available dependent upon casting needs.
+Generally, these are singers who are pursuing their education, have some performing experience in school or community productions, and are ready for ensemble and chorus work.
+In some instances, they are ready to understudy secondary and featured roles in professional productions and study opera scenes, culminating in public performance.
+Studio Artists perform in ensemble/chorus (inclusive of chorus bit roles) in up to three Main Stage productions.
+Should they take on roles of solo bit designation or higher, they will be compensated according to the rates designated for Apprentice Artists.

 The Program offers approximately 30 positions each year, with nearly 1,000 applications for these coveted spots.
 Trainees receive salaries and benefits and may earn additional performance fees for secondary and featured roles or if called to step in for a singer.